• Skip to primary navigation

 Marinate the meat

-• Place the flank steak in a large baking dish and, if using the sliced onion, spread the slices over the meat.
+- Place the flank steak in a large baking dish.
+If using sliced onion, spread the thick slices over the meat.

-• Mix the orange juice, lime juice, light beer, Kikkoman soy sauce, vegetable oil, and freshly ground black pepper in a medium-sized bowl.
+- Mix the marinade ingredients, orange juice, lime juice, light beer, soy sauce, vegetable oil, or olive oil, and freshly ground black pepper in a medium-sized bowl.

-• Pour the marinade over the meat; cover it with a plastic film and refrigerate for at least one hour.
+- Pour the marinade over the meat; place it in an airtight container and refrigerate for at least one hour.

 Grill the meat

-• If you would like to have the same effect as the Mexican-American restaurant, place the cooked meat on a preheated cast iron pan, add a few drops of Soy Sauce and serve immediately.
-Enjoy!
+- Cut the beef into thin strips and serve it with corn tortillas, or optional place the cooked meat on a preheated cast iron pan, add a few drops of soy sauce, and serve immediately.

 Notes